Kruptein/planarally-docs/docs/tools/initiative.md

 ### Visibility

-The next column shows an <font-awesome-icon :icon="['fas', 'eye']"/> that toggles visibility of the entry.
+The next column shows an <font-awesome :icon="['fas', 'eye']"/> that toggles visibility of the entry.
-If the <font-awesome-icon icon="['fas', 'eye']"> appears grey, an object is invisible, i.e. only the DM can see the respective row.
+If the <font-awesome icon="['fas', 'eye']"> appears grey, an object is invisible, i.e. only the DM can see the respective row.
 A Player-added object will be visible by default, while objects added to initiative by the DM are invisible by default.

 ### Group Initiative

-The second to the right column shows a <font-awesome-icon :icon="['fas', 'users']"/>-icon.
+The second to the right column shows a <font-awesome :icon="['fas', 'users']"/>-icon.
 Clicking the icon toggles individual/group initiative.

-When an entry is marked as *group initiative*, it cannot be deleted either by clicking the <font-awesome-icon :icon="['fas', 'trash-alt']"/> symbol (see below) or removing the associated object.
+When an entry is marked as *group initiative*, it cannot be deleted either by clicking the <font-awesome :icon="['fas', 'trash-alt']"/> symbol (see below) or removing the associated object.
 It will still highlight the associated token on mouseover; at this moment, there is no functionality to highlight multiple objects at once.

 ### Delete

-The most right column, depicting a <font-awesome-icon :icon="['fas', 'trash-alt']"/>, is to delete the entry from the list.
+The most right column, depicting a <font-awesome :icon="['fas', 'trash-alt']"/>, is to delete the entry from the list.
 The DM can delete any entry from the initiative list.
 Players can only delete entries they are granted access to.